theseus-os/theseus-os.github.io/posts/2022-06-21-wasmtime-complete-no_std-port.md

 ### Logic and structural changes

-As `wasmtime` is cross-platform, it contains several platform-specific modules that we must implement for Theseus.
+As Wasmtime is cross-platform, it contains several platform-specific modules that we must implement for Theseus.
 These typically look something like:
 ```rust
 if #[cfg(unix)] {